( excerpt)

 - How do you go about revising?

 H M - When I’m revising, I use a pen and ink to make changes, crossout, insert.
 The manuscript looks wonderful afterwards, like a Balzac.
 Then I retype, and in the process of retyping I make more changes.
-I prefer to retype everything myself, because even when I think I’ve made all the changes I want, the mere mechanical business of touching the keys sharpens my thoughts, and I nd myself revising while doing the nished thing.
+I prefer to retype everything myself, because even when I think I’ve made all the changes I want, the mere mechanical business of touching the keys sharpens my thoughts, and I find myself revising while doing the finished thing.

 - You mean there is something going on between you and the machine?